 There are several plant and animal species within the Preserve that are considered sensitive, but are not covered by the MSCP.
-Specific management directives for these species are provided below.
-Future surveying and monitoring of all plant and wildlife species discussed below are recommended as funds become available.
+Specific management directives are provided for below.
+Future surveying and monitoring of all plant and wildlife species discussed below is recommended only as funds become available.
 Monitoring for these species should include recording incidental sightings by qualified biologists or the Habitat Manager.
 These sighting locations should be hand-mapped and reported in the annual report as a list of observed sensitive species.